 Your room gets cleaned as often as you and your roommate want to clean it.
 The community bathrooms and public areas are cleaned every day and the suite bathrooms are cleaned once a week.
 Apartments are only cleaned after the residents move out.

-Notice: During the Spring 2021 Semester students are expected to abide by the FLC Together Pledge, and clean their rooms every day.
+Notice: During the 2021-22 Academic Year students are expected to abide by the FLC Together Pledge, and clean their rooms every day.
 Cleaning supplies will be provided for each room.
 Due to Covid-19, community bathrooms and common areas in the residence halls will be cleaned frequently to reduce risk of exposure of the virus.

 Only fish in a 10-gallon or smaller aquarium are permitted in the residence halls and apartments.
 Due to health standards, limited space, and students with allergies, all other pets are not allowed in the housing facilities.